eleazarbr/laraveldaily-minicrm/README.md

 - Created views for employees.
 - Created a symbolic link using `php artisan storage:link` to access the logos stored in storage.
 - Finished coding the basic crud for companies and employees.
-- In this [commit](), I added the Laravel's Pagination, this was a feature that I had never used, because I always used DataTables!
+- In this [commit](https://github.com/eleazarbr/laraveldaily-minicrm/commit/3bc191fbc5f9ecc054cf063ab1fea683bd224969), I added the Laravel's Pagination, this was a feature that I had never used, because I always used DataTables!
+- Removed the ability to register, simply overriding the register route in the web.php file.

 #### Installation Instructions